aUnicornDev/hashnode-auto-reload/README.md

 - This will open up the Draft Preview for the Hashnode Article in a new tab in a new window.

 - As you make change to the `Write` section of the extension, the Draft Preview will reload(with a bit of delay after you stop typing).

+You can check more about it [here](https://aunicorndev.hashnode.dev/introducing-hashnode-auto-reload-extension) !!